Majors And Options in Physics

 The 4/2 Program combines a B.S. degree in Physics with a Master of Science degree in Engineering.
 The student will complete their B.S. at Millersville and enters the graduate program of the Pennsylvania State University Engineering Science and Mechanics Graduate Department, as a Master's Degree candidate.
 Students can transfer up to 6 MU credits in physics and mathematics to the Penn State program, shortening the time needed to complete their master's degree.

 Pennsylvania State University- This combines a B.A. degree in Physics with a B.S. degree in Engineering.
-3 years are spent at Millersville, and 2 years are spent
+3 years are spent at Millersville, and 2 years are spent at PSU.

 Options in the B.A.
 Program